Keywords: MAPPING, TEAM, VSM, STREAM MAPPING, IMPROVEMENT, BUSINESS, PROCESS, METRIC, CLIENT, CONTINUOUS

 - What are the issues the team has to address, for instance, whether it is the cost, quality, or speed?

-- Do the issues we are looking for aligning with that of what the customer wants?
+- Do the issues we are looking for align with what the customer wants?

 - What are being measured and the metrics we have to use for measurement?
-For example, does it revolve around the reduction in delay, cost, and efforts?
+For example, does it revolve around the reduction in delay, cost, and effort?

 - Do we have to create new procedures, would they involve new approvals and will they generate waste due to bureaucracy within the organization?

 - The follow-up to make VSM successful